28p07/Kidney-disease-classification/README.md

-## Kidney disease classification using MLFlow and DVC
+## Kidney disease classification using MLOps